 Being fired because of an orchestrated plan by Spielberg (the above photo depicts him as directing the director of BTTF) could easily have curtailed the career of any actor – look at what happened to Megan Fox no longer being the successor to Angelina Jolie because of what she said prior to the making of Transformers: Dark of the Moon.
 Stoltz still managed to have a film career because Bogdanovich had Jewish lineage.
 As such, he had connections who could stop Eric from floating adrift.
 Receiving a Golden Globe nomination in 1986 helped him to move forward despite the fact that it wasn’t the stepping stone to Oscar glory that some insiders had predicted.
 Being fired from an Oscar-worthy film stopped others from casting him in Oscar baiters as well as blockbusters.

 Unfortunately, the concept of being partially blacklisted doesn’t always work like the way that it should.
-John Landis (the white guy in the featured image) should have been blacklisted from making action films after the helicopter manslaughter in Twilight Zone: The Movie, yet he made Spies Like Us, Beverly Hills Cop III and Blues Brothers 2000.
+John Landis (the white guy in the featured image) should have been blacklisted from making action films after the helicopter manslaughter in Twilight Zone: The Movie, yet he made Spies Like Us (which inspired the director-only cameos in the aforementioned The Twin Dragons), Beverly Hills Cop III and Blues Brothers 2000.
 Like Jackie, he needed someone to reel in his desire for real danger in reels.
 Victor Salva should not have been allowed to work with minors after being arrested for an obvious crime.
 The problem is that Hollywood is not strict enough.
 We’re talking about a place where things are swept under carpets in order to make as much money as possible.
 It’s become second nature to bribe people by settling things outside of court.
 Such bribery results in NDA.

 Mike Fenton (a casting director seldom listed as Michael) claimed that thespians are chosen based on who has the most clout e.g. this article features a suggestion list of casting choices for Doc Brown.
 In today’s metaphysical climate, social media followings play a big part in who’s accepted.
 It’s become too easy to cast someone based on who has the most Twitter followers, Facebook fans, Instagram flock, YouTube fleet or MySpace friends (as was the case in the past).
 An average-looking star is more bankable than a photogenic no-name.
 Conversely, a popular model is more lucrative than a TV actor of middling stature.
 You can read more about it in this article.
 As for Mr. Fenton, this 1986 article is a good indicator as to how he and other directors think.